-The income of the people in this situation is converted to a monthly amount, according to item A above.
+The income of the people in this situation is converted to a monthly amount, according to Budgeting Method above.

 Business expenses may be computed on a monthly basis or prorated over a 12-month period, at the client's option.